SD › Best Time to Visit Orlando

 - Mickey’s Not-So-Scary Halloween Party – The Magic Kingdom offers this annual Halloween event that’s an ideal option for families with younger kids.
 It includes a parade, live shows, trick-or-treating, fireworks, and character appearances throughout the month of October and into early November.

-- Annual Winter Park Autumn Art Festival – Over a weekend in mid-October, October 12-13 in 2019, this juried art show showcases work by outstanding Florida artists in Winter Park’s Central Park.
+- Annual Winter Park Autumn Art Festival – Over a weekend in mid-October, this juried art show showcases work by outstanding Florida artists in Winter Park’s Central Park.
 It includes children’s art workshops, live entertainment, and food.

 - Orlando International Dragon Boat Festival – The largest dragon boat event in the state brings over 70 teams to compete.
 It’s free to watch and there will be a variety of international foods at the Food Truck Bazaar.
 The Asia Trend Cultural Expo will also host performances and displays that highlight the diverse cultures of Asia.
 There will be a kids’ zone too, complete with bounce houses and inflatable slides, corn hole toss, giant Jenga, and checkers games and more.